 Compliance in SOS International

 In SOS International quality, information security, data protection and compliance comprise some of the most important parameters for the success of our business.
-Our focus on compliance and quality is an integrated part of our quality management system, which is underlined by our numerous accreditations and certifications, such as our certifications in ISO27001 (information security), in ISO9001 (quality management) and in ISO14001 on environmental management.
+Our focus on compliance and quality is an integrated part of our quality management system, which is underlined by our numerous accreditations and certifications, such as our certifications in ISO27001 (information security) and the extension in ISO27701 (privacy information), in ISO9001 (quality management) and in ISO14001 on environmental management.

 SOS International is one of the few companies with this particular combination of ISO certifications.

 Our focus on protecting personal data and information security is underlined by various policies and internal guidelines with associated actions and initiatives.
 Access control for systems and buildings, network security and confidential handling of personal data are examples of initiatives regarding information security and the management of personal information.
 Our ISO27001 and ISO27701 certifications are an assurance of our continuous efforts to safely handle sensitive information.

 Our work with quality management and our certification in ISO9001 focuses on process optimisation of internal routines and risk management.
 Our internal audit function supports the continual improvement of our quality management.

-SOS International actively works with CSR which creates a positive effect for our customers, employees and other stakeholders.
+SOS International actively works with sustainability which creates a positive effect for our customers, employees and other stakeholders.

-These corporate social responsibility reports constitute part of the management's review in the company’s annual reports.
+These sustainability reports constitute part of the management's review in the company’s annual reports.